esesmuedgars/IdeaKit/README.md

 ![Issue](https://img.shields.io/badge/issue-1.8-informational.svg)

-Hey,
+Hey, hey!

-new iPhone devices to be release next month
+Apple has yet to set a date to parade iPhone 13, but September is the traditional launch month.
+The 14<sup>th</sup> of September. ⚠️

 Happy learning! ⚠️

 ## News